Rolando Macasaet: Government Service Insurance System

 Macasaet headed the Government Service Insurance System (GSIS) during the presidency of Rodrigo Duterte.
-He joined the GSIS in June 2018 after fromer GSIS president Francisco Duque was appointed as health secretary.
+He joined the GSIS in June 2018 after former GSIS president Francisco Duque was appointed as health secretary.
 Macasaet became Officer in Charge of the GSIS in July 4, 2019.
 He was made acting president and general manager in July 30, 2019.
 He was confirmed to the role by Duterte on September 4.

 Social Security System

 Macasaet was appointed as president and chief executive officer of the Social Security System (SSS) by president Bongbong Marcos on January 5, 2023.
 He is credited for registering 3 million people in the SSS from January and September 2024, which is an increase from the typical annual registration of 1 million.
 He initiated the KaSSSangga Collect Program and MySSS Pension Booster projects.
 He resigned on October 6, 2024.
 SSS commissioner Robert Joseph de Claro took over under the capacity of Officer in Charge.